-Not only that, but a bigger waistline may also lead to:
+Not only that, but a larger waistline may also lead to:

 Gaining too much weight during pregnancy may also have long-lasting effects for both mother and baby.
-And being overweight or underweight can impact fertility, making it more difficult to get and stay pregnant.
+Being overweight or underweight can affect fertility, making it more difficult to get and stay pregnant.

-Try focusing on whole foods.
-When you shop, these are the foods that line the perimeter of the grocery store versus the packaged foods in the center aisles.
-Look for fresh fruits and vegetables, low-fat dairy, lean proteins, whole grains, and nuts or seeds.
+When you shop, go for the foods that line the grocery store's perimeter versus the packaged foods in the center aisles.
+Look for:

-Move your body more.
-Women should try getting 150 minutes of moderate physical activity or 75 minutes of vigorous activity each week.
-Moderate activities include things like walking, yoga, and gardening.
-Vigorous activities include sports like running and cycling.
+Women should try getting 150 minutes of moderate physical activity or 75 minutes of vigorous activity each week, according to the .

 Don’t forget the emotional side of things.
 Food and diet involve a whole lot more than just eating.
 For support, consider reaching out to groups like Overeaters Anonymous.
-Meetings are anonymous and may be helpful for people dealing with eating disorders like:
+Meetings are anonymous and may be helpful for people dealing with eating disorders such as: